tealdeer-rs/tealdeer/README.md

 ## MSRV (Minimally Supported Rust Version)

-When publishing a Tealdeer release, the Rust version required to build it should be stable for at least a month.
+When publishing a tealdeer release, the Rust version required to build it should be stable for at least a month.